M5ez/M5ez/README.md

 With `addevent` you can register a function of your own to be executed periodically as part of M5ez's own loop when it is waiting for buttons.
 This function has to be a function that takes no arguments and returns a 16-bit unsigned integer.
 Make sure you just specify the name of this function without any brackets.
 You can optionally specify when to run this function by adding a time in `millis()`.
 By default, the function you specify will run immediately.

 The value returned by your function is the number of milliseconds to wait before calling the function again.
 So a function that only needs to run once every second would simply return 1000.
+If your function returns 0, the event is deleted and not executed any further.

-`ez.removeEvent` &mdash; as the name implies &mdash; removes your function from the loop.
+`ez.removeEvent` &mdash; as the name implies &mdash; also removes your function from the loop.

 &nbsp;